Please Note: We must have your e-mail address to respond to you. We do not receive your e-mail address automatically.

 Some of us act a lot like that 10,000 pound elephant.
 Americans still believe in the land of the free, and yet, since the industrial revolution, we have enslaved ourselves into a socialist-engineered work-force.

-The public debt of $4.97 Trilllion (1996) makes the news and no one cares.
-What is even worse, is the private debt, $4.8 Trillion (1996) which isn't even reported by the media.
+The public debt makes the news and no one cares.
+What is even worse, is the private debt,which is seldom even reported by the media.
 Why?

 As the people go, so goes the country.
 The country is deep in debt because the people are deep in debt.
 We want self-gratification NOW.